nestor-gm/ruql/README.md

 end
 ```

-Another notation is allowed to fill_in questions:
+Another notation is allowed to fill_in questions for HTML Form renderer:

 ```ruby
 fill_in do